dagelf/pi/README.md

 Configure an IP addres on your network interface - your interface name will likely be different:

-    # ip link || ifconfig # to find your ethernet interface name
+    # ip link || ifconfig # to find your ethernet interface name, you hopefully still have this from above... :-)
     # ifconfig eno1 192.168.10.1 up

-If you want to give your Pi internet access through the server: (this is super useful in a lot of networking settings too!)
+If you want to give your Pi internet access through the server: (this is all you need to turn your server into a router)

     # echo 1 > /proc/sys/net/ipv4/ip_forward
-    # iptables -P FORWARD ACCEPT
+    # iptables -P FORWARD ACCEPT                    # docker changes this policy for you, on of its many evils
     # iptables -t nat -A POSTROUTING -j MASQUERADE

+See https://www.google.com/search?q=iptables if you want to know more

 Enable NFS on your server: (and test it)